mugambi40/react-cloudinary-upload-widget-v2/README.md

         use_filename={false} // tell Cloudinary to use the original name of the uploaded
         // file as its public ID -> default = true,

-        widgetStyles={{
+        thumbnails={null} //If you don't want to display thumbnails at all, set to 'false'.
+Example: .content .uploaded croppingAspectRatio={null} //If specified, enforce the given aspect ratio on the selected region when performing interactive cropping.
+The aspect ratio is defined as width/height.
+For example, 0.5 for a portrait oriented rectangle or 1 for square.
+Relevant only if the cropping feature is enabled.
+Example: 0.5 croppingShowDimensions={false} //Whether to display the cropping dimensions in the top left corner of the cropping region.
+Whether to display the cropping dimensions in the top left corner of the cropping region.
+Default: false clientAllowedFormats={null} //Allows client-side validation of the uploaded files based on their file extensions.
+You can specify one or more file extensions, and/or limit the allowed files to "video" or "image".
+Only applies when uploading files from a local device.
+Example: ["webp", "gif", "video"] maxFileSize={null} //Applies to local files only.
+Example: 5500000 (5.5 MB) maxImageWidth={null} //If specified, client-side scale-down resizing takes place before uploading if the width of the selected file is larger than the specified value.
+Example: 2000 maxImageHeight={null} //If specified, client-side scale-down resizing takes place before uploading if the height of the selected file is larger than the specified value.
+Example: 2000 minImageWidth={null} //If specified, client-side validation takes place before uploading.
+If the width of the selected file is smaller than the specified value, the upload is cancelled.
+Example: 200 minImageHeight={null} //If specified, client-side validation takes place before uploading.
+If the height of the selected file is smaller than the specified value, the upload is cancelled.
+Example: 200 maxVideoFileSize={null} //If specified, perform client-side validation to prevent uploading video files larger than the given bytes size.
+Default: null (no client-side limit).
+Overrides maxFileSize (if set) for videos maxRawFileSize={null} //If specified, perform client-side validation to prevent uploading raw files larger than the given bytes size.
+Default: null (no client-side limit) widgetStyles={{
           palette: {
             window: '#737373',